 - A ziploc bag covered in duct tape for privacy with a little baking soda in the bottom

 - A peanut butter jar or other hard sided container with duct tape around it

 - Feel free to write “girl stuff, do not open”, or any other helpful information to make sure your campmates don’t confuse your ‘pack it out bag’ for anything else.

 Bonus material!
-Here’s how I brush my teeth like a boss!
+Here’s how I brush my teeth like a baby beluga!

 - Aquire a FREE TOOTHBRUSH from the dentist office (the cheap, single use kind they give you that is preloaded with toothpaste if you forget to brush your teeth the day of your visit).
 They can be reused, weigh basically nothing and you get to keep your handle!

 - LUSH Toothy Tabs – dried toothpaste tabs.
 You can try making your own in the dehydrator, but mine never turned out.
 So I bought the Triple Menthe on a trip to Canada and it really leaves your teeth feeling clean.

 - Move out of camp, preferably 200 feet, and pretend you are a baby beluga whale SPRAYING your toothpaste as far and as dispersed as you can!
 No one wants to see your toothpaste spit-blob hanging on a leaf, and toothpaste attracts animals.
 Plus you and your friends can see who can spit the farthest.

 Thanks for reading!
 There are a plethora of great resources on this topic that I didn’t get a chance to cover here but enjoyed sharing the tried and true things that have worked for me!